Chartered Certified Accountants

 The taxable value of benefits in kind where cash has been forgone will be fixed at the higher of the taxable value or the value of the cash forgone.

-These rules will not affect employer-provided pension saving, employer-provided pensions advice, childcare vouchers, workplace nurseries, Cycle to Work schemes or Ultra-Low Emission Vehicles, with emissions under 75 g/km (reducing to 50 g/km from April 2018) of CO2.
+These rules will not affect employer-provided pension saving, employer-provided pensions advice, childcare vouchers, workplace nurseries, Cycle to Work schemes or Ultra-Low Emission Vehicles.

 This change took effect from 6 April 2017.
 Those already in salary sacrifice contracts at that date will become subject to the new rules in respect of those contracts at the earlier of: